wootencl/apidocs-v4/source/includes/_referrals.md

 *Available modes of operation: batch/async or real-time*

-The Referrals resource allows an application to request approval for a referral to another health care provider.
+The Referrals endpoint allows an application to request approval for a referral to another health care provider.

-Available Referrals Endpoints:

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------